How do you get out of a sexual rut in your marriage? When you find your love life growing stagnant, can you rediscover passion?

 So there you go–10 ideas to stop sex like feeling like so much work and too much of a game (in the bad sense).
 Choose 1-2 ideas and start trying them!
 Talk to your spouse about them.
 Often all it takes is one little change to make all the difference!

 Now let me know in the comments: Do you find this “guessing game” of “are we going to or not” at the end of the day tiring?
 What do you do to get around it?
-What idea do you think would work best for you to help you out of a sexual rut?
+What idea do you think would work best for you to help you out of a stagnant sex life?